dj1ch/mr-kushi-website-but-better/README.md

-# HOW AM I GETTING SO MANY CLONES???
 # Mr. Kushi's website but better!
+## As of right now, development will be a lot slower.
+This soon may become unmaintained.
+##

 Their original website is horrible looking.
 This one is way better.

 #### Original link to the original website:
 [mr-kushi.eboard.com](url)

 ## How to open?